opendp/opendp/docs/source/getting-started/tabular-data/essential-statistics.rst

 or you could estimate a histogram using exponentially increasing bin widths.

 There are several good options;
-The only bad option is look at the data to determine bounds.
+The only bad option is to look at the data to determine bounds.

 Sum